-NEPA review is not appropriate at this time given the planning aspect and aspirational nature of this document and process.
-NEPA review will be considered and appropriate environmental review of specific projects will be performed by the appropriate lead agency before final decisions are made to irreversibly commit resources or to implement the project.

-Similarly, review of the management plan under Section 106 of the National Historic Preservation Act is not appropriate at this time.
-Assessment of cultural resources pursuant to Section 106 of the National Historic Preservation Act will be completed where an undertaking, as defined in 54 U.S.C. § 300320, has the potential to affect properties of historic, cultural, and/or religious significance, as defined in 54 U.S.C. § 300308 and 36 C.F.R. § 800.16(I)(1).
+For projects to be undertaken or funded by the Greenway Trust using Heritage Partnership Program funding from the NPS, the Greenway Trust and NPS will assess the potential for such projects to require NEPA or NHPA Section 106 review compliance and determine the appropriate lead agency for completing those reviews prior to implementation.
+Any projects undertaken in implementation of this Plan that qualifies as a major federal action under 40 C.F.R. § 1508.1(q) must comply with NEPA.
+For such projects, appropriate environmental review will be performed by the designated lead agency before final decisions are made to irreversibly commit resources or to implement the project.
+Assessment of cultural resources pursuant to Section 106 of the NHPA will be completed where an undertaking, as defined in 54 U.S.C. § 300320, has the potential to affect properties of historic, cultural, and/or religious significance, as defined in 54 U.S.C. § 300308 and 36 C.F.R. § 800.16(I)(1).